O2 Arena (Prague): History

-The idea of building a new arena in Prague came on the heels of the "golden era" of Czech ice hockey: winning the gold medal at the 1998 Winter Olympics and three gold medals in a row at the Ice Hockey World Championships.
-The arena was proposed to be built in time to host the 2003 Men's World Ice Hockey Championships, but due to unforeseen complications with the investors, the ice hockey governing body had to switch that tournament to Finland.
+The idea of building a new arena in Prague came on the heels of the "golden era" of Czech ice hockey: winning the gold medal at the 1998 Winter Olympics and three gold medals in a row at the Ice Hockey World Championships from 1999 to 2001.
 The arena's main backer then became Sazka a.s., a Czech betting company.

-The construction of the arena (which began in September 2002) was not without problems, but it was finally finished in time to host the 2004 Men's World Ice Hockey Championships.
+The construction of the arena (which began in September 2002) was not without issues, but it was opened in March 2004 as Sazka Arena, in time to host the 2004 Men's World Ice Hockey Championships.
 In March 2008, the building was renamed O2 Arena.

-In March 2011, Sazka filed for insolvency due to debts from building the arena.
+In March 2011, Sazka filed for insolvency due to debts from building the arena and other problems.
+Sazka was then re-organized and financially stabilized.

 From its opening until 2015, it was home to HC Slavia Prague of the Czech Extraliga.
 Slavia won the national championship on home ice in Game 7 of the 2008 Extraliga finals against HC Karlovy Vary 4–0 in front of a then-league-record crowd of 17,117.
+For two seasons, 2012–13 and 2013–14, O2 Arena also hosted occasional home games of HC Lev Prague of the Kontinental Hockey League.
+The club played its home games of the 2014 Gagarin Cup Finals at O2 Arena, attracting the three largest crowds in league history.
 In 2015, Slavia was relegated to the 1.liga, and the club chose to move back to the smaller Zimní stadion Eden, the team's former home and current training centre.
 In its place, O2 Arena reached an agreement with cross-town rivals Sparta Prague on 24 June 2015.
 Sparta ownership cited the need for significant renovations at Tipsport Arena as the main reason for the move.

-For two seasons, 2012–13 and 2013–14, O2 Arena also hosted occasional home games of HC Lev Prague of the Kontinental Hockey League.
-The club played its home games of the 2014 Gagarin Cup Finals at O2 Arena, attracting the three largest crowds in league history.

 In 2015, O2 Arena co-hosted the IIHF World Championship with ČEZ Aréna in Ostrava for the second time.
-This time, the tournament re-established the record for World Championship attendance.
+This time, the tournament re-established the record for World Championship attendance, which stood until being surpassed in 2024 with the tournament held in the same two cities.

 In 2017, it hosted the 1st edition of Laver Cup international indoor hard court men's tennis tournament between Europe and Team World.

+In 2019, a multifunctional congress centre, O2 universum, opened up next to the Arena.

 In 2021, the venue was scheduled to host some group phase matches at the FIBA EuroBasket 2021, which the country was to cohost with Georgia in Tbilisi, Germany in Berlin/Cologne and Italy in Milan.
 The event was canceled.

+In 2021, the Stages Hotel with capacity of around 600 people, opened right next to the Arena.
+This included a creation of a big pedestrian zone and renewed public space around the eastern entrances to the arena.